 Plan implementation is carried out through the application of regulations such as the Zoning Ordinance and through projects and programs outlined in the Short Term Work Program.
-The Board of Commissioners and City Councils administer the Map within their respective jurisdictions, with input from the Planning Commission and planning staff.
+The City Council administers the Map with input from the Planning Commission and planning staff.